 Water quality

 Water quality in Lake Nowergup is remarkably stable given the declines in surface waters and associated groundwaters (Judd and Horwitz, 2019).
 Acidity is usually low and alkalinity high, indicating that the lake has sufficient capacity to buffer against acidification.
 A pH above 9 is not unusual for this system.
 Recent monitoring suggests the lake currently has high nutrient levels, with current total nitrogen and total phosphorus at record high concentrations for the lake, and among the highest for all Spearwood Dune wetlands.
 Current nitrogen levels are twice the long-term mean levels.
-Livestock has recently been able to access the lakebed and may be the cause of elevated nutrients.
+Livestock have recently been able to access the lakebed and may in part be the cause of elevated nutrients.

 Vegetation Dynamics